etnt/mfl/README.md

 ### 1. MFL - Type Inference System (mfl_type_checker.py)
 An educational implementation of the Hindley-Milner type inference system, demonstrating how programming language type systems work.
 Includes polymorphic type inference, unification, and type checking with detailed documentation explaining core concepts.

-### 2. MFL - Parser (mfl_parser.py)
+### 2. MFL - PLY Parser and Lexer (mfl_ply_parser.py, mfl_ply_lexer.py)
-A shift-reduce parser for a simple functional programming language that supports lambda abstractions, function applications, let bindings, and arithmetic expressions.
-Integrates with the type inference system to provide static typing for parsed expressions.
+A modern parser implementation using PLY (Python Lex-Yacc) that replaced the older parser.
+The lexer defines tokens for all language features including lambda abstractions, let bindings, arithmetic operations, and boolean operations.
+The parser implements the grammar rules and builds an Abstract Syntax Tree (AST) from the token stream.
+This implementation provides better error handling and a more maintainable structure compared to the previous parser.

 ### 3. MFL - SECD Machine (mfl_secd.py)
 An implementation of the SECD (Stack, Environment, Control, Dump) virtual machine for evaluating lambda calculus expressions.